inbarbd/HRI_ROS2/README.md

 This packge tested on ros_eloquent Ubuntu 18.04.

-The packge publish the pointer model to ROS and convert it to the camera frame of the user.
+The packge publish the pointer model to ROS and convert it to the camera frame of the user.\
-Copy the model to PointerModel.
+Copy the model to PointerModel folder.

 Instractions:
 1. In the launch flie set RealCam to bool value. defult is False and PKG_LOCATION parameter.